Energy Department Joins Navy and Agriculture Departments to Fund Drop-In Biofuel for Military

 Together these three projects will produce more than 100 million gallons of military-grade biofuel annually beginning in 2016 and 2017 at a price competitive with their petroleum counterparts.
 This fuel can be blended up to 50% with traditional fuels and emits less than half the life-cycle greenhouse gas emissions than their petroleum counterparts.

-The following companies are receiving federal investments for the construction and commissioning of biorefineries:
+The following companies are receiving federal funding for the construction and commissioning of biorefineries:

 • Emerald Biofuels: To build and operate an 82 million gallon per year refinery on the Gulf Coast to hydro-treat and upgrade waste fats, oils, and greases to create military-grade jet fuel and diesel.